linhe0x0/env-info-webpack-plugin/README.md

 Type: `string`

-Global constant name for env info.
+Global constant name for env info, the default is `BUILD_INFO`.

 ### output

 Type: `string`

-Global constant name for env info.
+Global constant name for env info, the default is value of _Options.name_.

 ### persistent